-Preparing the list of server-side APIs.
-We study WeChat and Baidu mini-app's server-side API documentation [4, 59, 60] and divide these APIs into two categories: Get APIs that only read information, and Modify APIs that can cause updates (Table 5 and Table 6 in Appendix).
 The category (Get/Modify) is determined based on the API's intended operation and its request parameters.
 To further determine their callability without actually invoking them, we manually analyze the request parameters of each API and confirm if all the required request parameters can be obtained.
 Only when an API is confirmed to be callable, we include it in our analysis.
 In our measurement study, finding these request parameters and verifying the callability of Modify APIs are carried out using our automated framework.
-It can be inferred from Table 5 that most of the Modify APIs can be called with the help of the response returned from the corresponding Get API, which refers to the special subset we need to call.
-To evaluate this predetermined list of server-side APIs in both WeChat and Baidu, we use the classification specified by the respective super-apps.
+It can be inferred from Table 2 that most of the Modify APIs can be called with the help of the response returned from the corresponding Get API, which refers to the special subset we need to call.
+To evaluate this predetermined list of server-side APIs in both WeChat and Baidu, we use the classification specified by the respective mini-apps.
 In most cases, all APIs that belong to one category are used for the same mini-app feature.
 Thus, we can easily assess a Modify API using the response of a Get API from that same category, and identify features susceptible to attacks.

-Obtaining the access token and the presence of IP whitelisting.
-To prepare for testing the server-side APIs, as well as to verify the validity of the detected hard-coded secret from a given miniapp, we need to call the access token generation API.
+4.4 Obtaining the access token and the presence of IP whitelisting

+To prepare for testing the server-side APIs, as well as to verify the validity of the detected hard-coded secret from a given mini-app, we need to call the access token generation API.
 If the API returns a valid access token, it can be inferred that the mini-app is still actively present in the respective super-app platform.
-We use the app ID and app secret parameters from the static analysis along with the authorization grant type parameter set to a constant value "client\credential".
+We use the app ID and app secret parameters from the static analysis along with the authorization grant type parameter set to a constant value "client_credential".
 The corresponding super-app server verifies the app ID and app secret and returns a valid access token.
 If the app ID or app secret is incorrect, the API will return an error message which confirms the invalidity of the credentials.
 Note that an app secret confirmed to be invalid presently does not mean it was invalid at the time of being hard-coded in the mini-app package.
 Being able to obtain an access token in the previous step can also confirm the absence of IP whitelisting for a mini-app (applicable only for WeChat mini-apps).
 If the app secret is invalid, the response from the server indicates that the app ID or app secret is invalid; if IP whitelisting is enabled, the response mentions that the IP address of the request origin is not in the whitelist.
 We use such explicit error messages to check the adoption of whitelisting among all the WeChat mini-apps, even when we do not have the corresponding app secret (in which case, we use a random 32-character value).